george-hummus/PHOEBE/Final_Protoype/outputs/guide.md

 ##### Key to Versions

 - v1: Calculates the amplitude in flux units and gives no percentages or run times in info.txt file.
+- v1.1: same as v1 but with parallisation to speed up proccess courtesy of Paige Yarker.
 - v2: Calculates amplitude in magnitude units and gives percentages and run times in info.txt file.
 - v3 (or new_prototype): Makes all results in CSV output file floats only, fixes issue with going over 90 deg inclination, and the Phoenix atmosphere now works as we use ‘Johnson:I’ passband.
 - v4 (or BB_prototype): ck2004 and phoenix atms are replaced with a Black Body atmosphere with phoenix limb darkening.
-Also mass and period are spaced logarithmically now using np.logspace()
+Also mass and period are spaced logarithmically now using np.logspace().